In this article, I show you, using an example, how the Java ByteBuffer

 internally stores the read/write position and a so-called "limit".

-First, you have to create a ByteBuffer
+First, you must create a ByteBuffer

 with a given size ("capacity").
 There are two methods for this: